 1 in 4 workers in the UK have called in sick due to unmanageable stress, but a whopping 95% reportedly gave a different reason as to why they needed time off.
 There’s a big need to break this stigma surrounding mental health in the workplace so that employees can become more open with how they’re feeling, and not to feel any shame in talking to a colleague or boss.
 Here are some things that we believe companies can do to normalise conversations about mental health:

 - Spread awareness of mental health and wellbeing amongst staff through training or education

 - Implement a ‘buddy’ system where people can get support if they want to

 - Sign their company up to a 'breaking stigma' campaign, such as the Time To Change Employer Pledge

 People with physical health problems already use self-help tools to control their symptoms.
 For instance, there are countless apps which are currently being used to support people in getting active and lose weight.
 Self-help can have a positive impact in mental health and the prevention of mental health problemens as well.
 Offering employees tools to learn to cope with challenging mental health conditions and to create sustainable behaviour changes in their life helps to prevent more serious problems.

-We believe that going through self-help material could be a good start off point.
+We believe that online self-help material can be a great start-off point.
 Minddistrict offers several self-help tools and modules, like Work Stress, Learn to Relax and Focus on your health.
 These modules can be effective in supporting people who are experiencing psychological issues in the workplace remotely.
-People can work on their health on a tablet, phone or computer anywhere at any time.
-Especially for people with busy lives and careers, this flexibility is great.
-Because you never know when you get just a little bit of time to work on it.
+People can work on their health on a tablet, phone or computer anywhere, at any time.
+This flexibility is great for people with busy lives and careers, because you never know when you might get just a little bit of time to work on yourself.